tungno/prog2006-2025/labs/lab13/lab13-bprog-compiler/README.md

 This project builds on the BPROG interpreter from Lab 12.
 The WebAssembly implementation draws inspiration from several sources, including the WebAssembly specification and community resources.

-## License

-This project is available under the terms of the MIT License.